The Perils of Low-Priced Product Sales

 Quarterly / Semiannual / Annual: These are the same as the Monthly package, except for the duration.
-Give people a discount for making a longer time commitment and paying in advance.
-For an annual package you might charge 9-10 times the monthly rate.
+Give people a discount for making a long time commitment and paying in advance.
+For an annual package, you might charge 9-10 times the monthly rate.

 If you're new to this, you might want to start with just monthly and quarterly packages until you get more experience delivering your services.

 Live Events: There are many ways to structure live events, from a one-day workshop to a week-long Bootcamp.
 One of the most lucrative is a one-on-one, in-person meeting with the client.
 You can travel to them, or they can come to you.
 This type of meeting typically lasts a day.